mira97ali/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Wrote a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE using the command "echo"

+9. Divide and rule

+Created the file 9-divide_and_rule

+Wrote a script that prints the result of POWER divided by DIVIDE, followed by a new line using the command "echo"